 We further evaluate the performance of disagreement measures by examining their correlation with abnormal trading volume.
 Aside from being a useful way to evaluate a measure of disagreement, explaining trading volume is interesting unto itself.
 What exactly drives trading volume and why it varies so much over time is still subject to much debate in the finance literature (e.g., see pages 111-112 of Hong and Stein, 2007).
 Relevant to our tests, one theory is that trading volume reflects differences in investors' opinions about the prospects of a stock.
 Despite the compelling logic, there is not much empirical support for a correlation between existing measures of disagreement and abnormal trading volume.

 Consistent with this body of evidence, when we correlate analyst dispersion at the monthly level with abnormal trading volume, there is a weak and insignificant correlation (0.0388).
 In contrast, our measure of disagreement correlates much more strongly with abnormal trading volume.
-Specifically, in Table 5, Panel C, column (2), we present the correlations between daily abnormal log trading volume and our daily measures of investor disagreement.
+Specifically, in Table 7, column (4), we present the correlations between daily abnormal log trading volume and our daily measures of investor disagreement.
 We find that the correlation of market-wide disagreement and the abnormal log trading volume is 0.117.
 This represents a substantial improvement in the ability to explain abnormal trading volume.
-Examining this correlation group-by-group, the abnormal trading volume is slightly more correlated with within-professional-investor disagreement and within-momentum-investor disagreement than with within-group disagreement for other groups of investors.
+As we have seen before, the abnormal trading volume is more correlated with the average within-group disagreement than the cross-group disagreement measure.